ProFormA/varproformaxml/Whitepaper.md

 - *mat-methods*: includes all *mat-method* elements
 - *materializations*: includes all *materialization* elements

 When an LMS, a middleware or a Grader executes the specifications in the *mat-spec* element, it is important to note, that the `task.xml` file from the task template usually is not a valid XML file.
 This is, because there might be mustache-statements in `task.xml` that corrupt the XML wellformedness.
-The *artifact-type*s of [section](#31-materialization-artifacts) differ in their dependency on a valid `task.xml` file.
-All but the first artifact type `task-xml` do include references to information that is stored in the `task.xml` file.
+The *artifact-type*s of [section 3.1](#31-materialization-artifacts) differ in their dependency on a valid `task.xml` file.
+All but the first artifact type *task-xml* do include references to information that is stored in the `task.xml` file.
 Hence, artifacts need to be materialized in proper order:
 1. In a first phase the *task-xml* artifact must get materialized, so that the resulting materialized `task.xml` file can be loaded as a valid XML file.
 2. After that in a second phase, the other artifacts are materialized.
-The references from the second phase's artifacts (*file-id*, *test-ref*, etc.) to task elements are interpreted as references to elements of the materialized version of the `task.xml`.
+The references from the second phase's artifacts (*file-id*, *test-ref*, etc.) to task elements are interpreted as references to elements of the materialized version of the `task.xml`, that has been created at the end of the first phase.

 ### 3.7 Grader-specific materializations